 We occasionally receive comments from folks concerned that our “buy local” work encourages more consumption.
-To be clear, our goal is to promote more conscious purchasing from independent businesses, not necessarily purchasing more.
+To be clear, our goal is to promote more conscious purchasing from independent businesses, not purchasing more.
 But those comments inspired us to offer these tips for low impact or positive net impact gifts.

-We’re not focusing on “green gifts,” for which there are countless other sources, but consumable or non-material gifts that support local entrepreneurs.
+We’re not focusing on “green gifts,” for which there are countless other sources, but consumable or non-material gifts that support independent entrepreneurs.
 Keep in mind that your giving is only part of your impact.
 Consider communicating proactively in a tactful way that you prefer to receive gifts that are green and sourced from an independent business.
 Sharing this article likely would convey the message with minimal effort, for example (see share buttons on left).

 - Gift certificate to an indie restaurant, pub or cafe (bonus points if it supports local farmers, ranchers and brewers!)

 - Tickets to a local theater, concert, sports event…

 - Donating in recipient’s name to one of their favorite non-profits

 - Offer your skills described on a gift certificate (so the giftee won’t forget your offer or hesitate to use it)

 - An online subscription to recipient’s favorite local newspaper or other publication

 - Credit for a class at a community college or continuing education program